-SSH Key can be used to login to your server without password.
-Each user inside server can have multiple ssh key attached to them.
-For example if you want your friend, Joe to be able to login to your server under username runcloud, just add Joe’s SSH public key to the server.
-After that, Joe can login to your server without any password.
+The SSH Key can be used to login to your server without a password.
+Each user inside server can have multiple SSH keys attached to them.
+For example, if you want a team member to be able to login to your server under username runcloud, just add another SSH public key to the server.
+After that, the team member can login to your server without any password.

 Generating SSH Key

 If you do not have any SSH key pair inside your computer, just issue

 ssh-keygen -t RSA inside terminal (Linux & MacOS).

 Then you can get the SSH public key by issuing

 cat ~/.ssh/id_rsa.pub which you can register inside RunCloud.